nis6/nis6/README.md

 ### 📒 I’m currently working on
-- a personal project to strengthen my skills around Reactjs and Design Systems
+- a personal project focused on Reactjs and Design Systems
 - My Portfolio

 ### 📑 I’m currently learning